 - 12 tablespoons salted butter

-- 1 clove garlic, minced
+- 1 teaspoon garlic, minced

-- 1 tablespoon dried parsley
+- 1 tablespoon fresh parsley

-Preheat oven to 350°F.
+- Preheat oven to 350°F.

-Stir in dried parsley.
+- Stir in parsley.
+Remove from heat.